IsabelManzaneque/Covid_Health_Center/README.md

 # Covid_Health_Center(Text-Interface)

-Simulation of the Implementation of an application for the management of a health clinic specialized in Covid-19.
+Two different implementations of an application for the management of a health clinic specialized in Covid-19.
 The services provided by the clinic are tests (antibodies, antigens and PCR) and vaccinations (Pfizer, Moderna and J&J).
 The clinic must keep records of all these procedures and those involved: staff (lab technicians, nurses, admin) and patients.